framilano/CallofDutyAltLauncher/README.md

    `PROTON_NO_ESYNC=1 PROTON_NO_FSYNC=1 %command%`

 6. With NTSYNC on kernel >= 6.14 and `Proton-GE` integrating it by default there's no need for these launch arguments anymore. **With Steam Deck update 3.7.20 now NTSYNC is available!**.
-7. Start the program, you need to first boot the classic plutonium launcher (so it can download required files inside the proton prefix).
-Close everything and reboot the launcher, you're done!
+7. Start the program, we need to fill our Proton prefix with the necessary files first:
+    * 7a.
+If you want to play Plutonium offline titles, you must launch Plutonium Online at least once
+    * 7b.
+If you want to play IW4x MP offline, you must launch IW4x online at least once
+8. You're done, if you've done everything correctly now all games will be available offline!

 ## Extra
 - You need to install through `Protontricks` the `xact` audio library to have all Sound FXs on BO1 and WAW
 - You can edit `config.json` from the program itself when clicking/touching on the settings icon on the top right of the screen.
 You'll probably need a mouse or trackpads for better navigation in settings.
 - It's my first dotnet project, have mercy
 - Why a Windows launcher and not native Linux?
-Because I wanted to simplify the whole configuration process, add CallofDutyAltLauncher.exe as non steam game, that's it, no looking for Proton versions, no different prefix for Plutonium itself.
-Just a single prefix with everything related to Plutonium.
+Because I wanted to simplify the whole configuration process, add CallofDutyAltLauncher.exe as non steam game, that's it, no looking for Proton versions, no different prefix for Plutonium or IW4x itself.
+Just a single prefix with everything related to this custom launcher.

 ## Configuration

 There are some editable fields in `config.json`:
 - `PlutoniumExecutablePath` set your plutonium.exe path
 - `IngameUsername` set your ingame username while playing offline
-- `T4/5/6/IW5/IW4 FolderPath` set your game files path
+- `T4/5/6/7/IW5/IW4 FolderPath` set your game files path
 - `CloseAtLaunch` exit the launcher when booting the game, or leave it in background so you can open it back later
 - `DisableBackgroundMusic` disable the background music immediately